 Organic sourcing is fairer and more efficient

-Organic sourcing is fundamentally different from other forms of sourcing.
+Organic sourcing is fundamentally different from candidate sourcing.
 Its ‘organic’ nature enables your hiring team to cast the widest net possible and offer an inherently fairer hiring process.

 If your hiring team contracts with an outside recruiting firm, for example, you typically get candidates from the recruiting firm’s talent pipeline.
 When recruiters source on LinkedIn or Glassdoor, you get candidates who are active on those platforms.
 With referrals, you get candidates who know someone at your company.

 These approaches can result in great candidates, but they limit the size of the net you cast.
 That does two things.
 One, it creates a hiring process where only certain job seekers get to see the job ad and apply.
 Which means the hiring process is inherently unfair.
 Two, it reduces a hiring team’s ability to attract candidate pools that reflect the demographic makeup of their job market and customer base.
 Which means it negatively impacts an organization’s diversity and inclusion efforts.

 The only thing limiting the number of candidates you can attract through job boards is the quality of your job post.
 With an inclusive job post that’s welcoming to all qualified job seekers, your hiring team can attract larger, more diverse candidate pools for every role.

 Now, it’s understandable that a hiring team may not want to sift through 100 organic candidates if they already have 10 actively sourced candidates.
 But relying too heavily on active sourcing methods such as referrals or outside recruiting firms can lead hiring teams to overlook the candidates coming in from organic sources.